jmcerrejon/PiKISS/README.md

 ## [ Data Files 🚨 ]

 Honestly, I just want to let you get everything done without having to fight with the command line.
-The project has grown a lot, and the games I own and have been hosted on the internet, can't be there because of _Copyright_.
-I don't understand how a game that is older than 15 years old in some cases, has these so restrictive laws in some countries.
+The project has grown a lot, and the games I own and games that are hosted on the internet can't be there because of _Copyright_.
+I don't understand how a game that is older than 15 years old in some cases has such restrictive laws in some countries.
 Someone should do something about it.

 **My solution to keep this project working is the following**: If you have copies saved for your use, just copy those links/paths in a file at `res/magic-air-copy-pikiss.txt`.
-You have an example of this file with instructions at [./res/magic-air-copy-pikiss.example](./res/magic-air-copy-pikiss.example). _PiKISS_ will read the links/files/directories in that file and install it for you when is required.
+You have an example of this file with instructions at [./res/magic-air-copy-pikiss.example](./res/magic-air-copy-pikiss.example). _PiKISS_ will read the links/files/directories in that file and install it for you when it is required.
 Compatible and tested hosters: _dropbox.com, archive.org, anonfiles.com, pcloud.com_.

-You can share this file _magic-air-copy-pikiss.txt_ with your brother/sister if you paid half price for the game and if the laws of your country allow it.
+You can share this file _magic-air-copy-pikiss.txt_ with your siblings if you paid half price for the game and if the laws of your country allow it.

 ## [ Update ]

-_PiKISS_ checks if new scripts are available on remote and updates them automatically, but if you want to get the latest version manually, just enter into the directory with cd PiKISS and type:
+_PiKISS_ checks if new scripts are available on a remote and updates them automatically, but if you want to get the latest version manually, just go to the directory with cd PiKISS and type:

 ```sh-session
 $ git pull
 ```

-**NOTE:** If you use another distribution other than _Raspberry OS/TwisterOS_, maybe you need to execute the next command: _git config --global http.sslVerify false_
+**NOTE:** If you use another distribution other than _Raspberry OS/TwisterOS_, you may need to execute the following command: _git config --global http.sslVerify false_

 ### [ HELP ME! ]

-**PiKISS** grows up according to users requests or I'll append scripts that I consider necessary, but I call **to the community** to share, improve and help to add new scripts to the existing one.
-If the project grow, **is up to you**.
+**PiKISS** grows according to users requests or by me appending scripts that I consider necessary, but I call **to the community** to share, improve and help add new scripts to the existing one. **It is up to you** for the project to grow.

 ## ESPAÑOL